danesherbs/concurrency-fundamentals-python/README.md

 ### Processes

 Multiprocessing allows you to run code in parallel.
 Multiprocessing is used to speed up programs which are CPU-bound (that is, when the program spends most of its time doing CPU operations).
-This can happen when doing computationally itensive tasks like using map reduce.
+This can happen when doing computationally itensive tasks like data wrangling.
 Multiprocessing speeds up CPU-bound programs by doing more computations per second.

 ## Python threading and multiprocessing API